redwoodjs/redwood/packages/create-redwood-app/README.md

 _Note:_ You could use `yarn build:watch` instead of `yarn build` to watch for changes and rebuild automatically.

-This will generate `create-redwood-app.js` inside the `dist` directory.
+This will generate `create-redwood-app.js` file inside the `dist` directory.

-Then, to use the script, run `node` on that file:
+To use the script, run `node` on that file (dist/create-redwood-app.js) and pass in the path to the new project:
 ```bash
 node dist/create-redwood-app.js /path/to/new/redwood-app
 ```

 > Note: the new project will install with the most recent stable Redwood package version by default

 ### How to run other published versions for debugging
 By default yarn create will pick the latest stable version to run, but you can specify a different version via yarn too!